codr7/eli/README.md

 `42`

 #### Arguments
-Suffixing the final argument with `*` makes the method accept varargs.
+Suffixing the final argument with `*` makes the method accept a variable number of arguments.

 ```
 (^foo [x*]